chaoss/wg-value/CONTRIBUTING.md

 ```

-2. **[Create a Branch](https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches)**If you already have the repo, please be sure that you have upstream merged into your master branch.
+2. **[Create a Branch](https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches)**.
+If you already have the repo, please be sure that you have upstream merged into your master branch.
 And then create the branch.
 There is some [info](https://help.github.com/articles/syncing-a-fork) available at about syncing repositories.

 ```